Notes on the Geography of Malaysia: Modern Suburban Kuching

 Globalization on the march.

-Better suited to our budget and proof of the adaptability of the Malay language.
+Better suited to one traveler's budget and proof of the adaptability of the Malay language.

 Local HQ for Yum Brands.